The Tekalli Duo: Synergetic virtuosity, Rare sibling Dynamism

 As an actively performing chamber musician, she has toured throughout Ecuador, performing a series of chamber concerts in Quito, Loja, and Cuenca, in addition to directing several masterclasses and piano workshops in Loja Conservatory and Fronteras Musicales Abiertas.
 Additionally, she has performed as a soloist and chamber musician at festivals including Boston University’s Tanglewood Institute, Bowdoin International Music Festival, Keyboard Institute at Mannes, and the Banff Centre.

 Tekalli holds a doctorate in performance from the University of Miami, as well as degrees from Indiana University's Jacobs School of Music, and the University of Central Florida.
 Her training is indebted to private studies with Evelyne Brancart, Arnaldo Cohen, Laurent Boukobza, Tian Ying, Zalina Gurevich and Leonidas Lipovetsky.
-Dr. Tekalli is currently Adjunct Professor of Piano at Barry University in Miami Shores, FL and a Piano Faculty member at Camp Encore Coda in Sweden, Maine.
+Dr. Tekalli currently serves as Music Director at Pilgrim Lutheran Church in Bethesda, Maryland, a member of the Piano Faculty at the Levine School of Music in Washington D.C. and Head of Keyboard Department at Camp Encore Coda in Sweden, Maine.